There are so many color spaces out there and there seems to be a tiny bit of misinformation about what’s the “best” like sRGB vs Adobe RGB.

 * This post contains affiliate links.
 Thank you in advance for supporting Click it up a Notch.

 If you notice your prints look desaturated in color in comparison to your screen, you probably have a color space problem.
 Thankfully color space issues are a really easy fix.
-Color space can be a hot topic among photographers and views are sometimes divided on the topic.
+Color space can be a hot topic among photographers are sometimes divided on the topic.
 But it’s also something that quite a few photographers don’t really know much about it.
 So let’s talk color space.

 sRGB stands for standard red, green, blue.
 It’s the color space used on the internet, most computer monitors and mobile devices.